2025 Upod Academy Videos

 UPOD Video Bundles

-Missed the last two Upod weekends?
+Missed the last few Upod weekends?
 You can still catch every speaker.

 Each bundle gives you 10 full sessions — that’s over 10 hours of standout insights, unforgettable talks, and practical tools for pitching the top media outlets and literary agencies.